Sabam Sirait: Indonesian Christian Party (1958–1973)

-In the Indonesian Democratic Party
+Indonesian Democratic Party (1973–1999)

 After the merging of political parties into groups, the nationalist group including Parkindo was fused into the Indonesian Democratic Party (Partai Demokrasi Indonesia, or PDI) on 10 January 1973.
 Sabam signed the Fusion Declaration representing Parkindo.
 The result of the fusion was broadcast widely by the media, and three days later, the Central Leadership Council of the Indonesian Democratic Party was formed, with Sabam elected as the General Secretary of the party.
 The formation of the Central Leadership Council was ratified at the First Congress of the Indonesian Democratic Party on 11–13 April 1976.

 Anti-monopoly law

 During his office as a member of the People's Representative Council and the Supreme Advisory Council, Sabam was known for advocating against monopolies in Indonesia.
 He frequently brought up the matter in his first term as a member of the People's Representative Council, by drafting laws against monopolies.
 He was often laughed at by his colleagues when he brought up the matter.

 Sabam raised the matter again when he became a member of the Supreme Advisory Council.
 In 1987, he had a debate about it for six hours with the Minister of Justice, Ismail Saleh, and the Director General of Corrections, Baharuddin Lopa.
 Eventually, all of them agreed that an anti-monopoly law was needed, and a letter was sent to the president about the anti-monopoly law.
 The law was ratified eleven years later, during the Indonesian financial crisis.
 He argued that had the law been ratified in 1987, Indonesia would have been able to avoid the financial crisis.